marycodes2/OO-Auto-Shop-dc-web-091718/README.md

   - Get a list of all owners

-  - Get a list of all the cars that a specific owner has
+  - Get a list of all the cars that a specific owner has - DONE

-  - Get a list of all the mechanics that a specific owner goes to
+  - Get a list of all the mechanics that a specific owner goes to - DONE

   - Get the average amount of cars owned for all owners

-**Car**
+**Car** - DONE

   - Get a list of all cars